 CEFL 104: Resource Development

-The Resource Development course will provide an understanding of basic concepts, terminology, structure, revenue streams, and donor engagement demonstrated through a case for support.
-Students will be able to set and accomplish development goals in line with the overall vision and mission of an education foundation through completion of a 12-month Resource Development Plan.
+The Resource Development course will provide an understanding of basic concepts, terminology, structure, revenue streams, and donor engagement demonstrated by a case for support.
+Students will be able to set and accomplish development goals in line with overall vision and mission of an education foundation.

 The Board Development course will provide an understanding of non-profit board governance and fiduciary responsibilities.
 It will include a review of the roles of boards, typical committee structures, on-boarding of new board members, and expectations.
 Students will learn techniques to effectively engage board members in furthering the mission of their education foundation.
 This will include various evaluation techniques for boards, developing board leadership and succession planning, helping the board to effectively engage a broad network in the community, and assisting the board with organizational planning.